DLR-SC/corpus-annotation-graph-builder/README.md

 <a name="install"/>

 ### Manual cloning
-This package is in early developement stages - to use/update it, clone the repository, and go to the root folder and then run
+This package is in the early development stages - to use/update it, clone the repository, go to the root folder and then run:

 ```
 pip install .
 ```
 ### Direct install via pip
-The package can also be installed directly via pip
+The package can also be installed directly via pip.
 ```
 pip install git+https://gitlab.dlr.de/sc/ivs-open/corpus_analytics_graph
 ```